- What is EMR System in Healthcare?

 Additionally, patients have access to healthcare data, which gives them access to past medical data like blood test reports and radiology results, prescriptions, diagnostics, and much more.

 Patients and doctors can connect by sharing remarks, messages, and even video chat.
 The portal allows both doctors and patients to keep tabs on a patient’s progress throughout treatment.
 Thus making overall healthcare simpler.
+This points toward the fact that EHR tools will continue to improve over the upcoming years.

 Up-to-date patient data